Family office investments

 Read further or contact us now for more information.

-In most cases the financial services that are actually provided do not extend beyond managing your private bank accounts and investment portfolios, but a limited number of multi-family offices also specialise in other types of investments, namely club deals, co-investing, impact investing and private equity.
+In most cases the financial services that are actually provided by a multi-family office do not extend beyond managing your private bank accounts and investment portfolios, but a limited number of multi-family offices also specialise in other types of investments, namely club deals, co-investing, impact investing and private equity.
+Experience shows that single-family offices are often more active in this type of investment.
 Below you will find a short definition of all the less common types of family office investment services.